shaefner-usgs/easy-web-forms/README.md

 See [example.php](dist/example.php) for additional details.

+### MySQL

-You will also need to create a MySQL table with field names that correspond to the name attribute of each form control/group.
-Additional fields are needed to store optional [metadata](#options) for each record if configured:
+You will also need to create a MySQL table with field names that correspond to the name attribute of each form control/group you add.
+Additional fields are needed to store optional [metadata](#options) for each record if you enable metadata:

 * datetime (Type DATETIME)
 * ip (Type VARCHAR)
 * browser (Type VARCHAR)

 No metadata fields will be included by default.

-An auto-incrementing 'id' field is recommended.
+Adding an auto-incrementing 'id' field is recommended.

 ## Validation